oleksandr-bilyk/Blog/Readme.md

-# Alex Bilyk - software developer, solution architect, system thinker.
+# Alex Bilyk - Right Solutions for True Ideas

 My name is Alex Bilyk, and this is my professional blog.
 Here, I write about programming, software development, and architecture.